bmgrachek/bmgrachek.github.io/index.md

 ## Blake Grachek
-IS Engineer and System Administrator at Hank's Specialties Inc Graduate of Bethel University
+IS Engineer and System Administrator
 ## About Blake

 I'm a multidisciplinary systems specialist based in Minneapolis with a broad range of experience in **ERPs**, **IBM systems**, **mobile device management**, and **UI customization**.
 I focus on solving complex technological challenges and optimizing system efficiency across various platforms, ensuring they align with business needs.